RLadiesNijmegen/RMarkdown/README.md

 # RMarkdown
-Tutorials for learning R Markdown from RLadies Nijmegen
+Tutorials for learning R Markdown from RLadies Nijmegen.

 The folder 'Guided-tutorial' is a project folder that contains everything you need to compile today's slides.
 First, open the project file 'RMarkDownTutorial_RLadiesNijmegen'.
 This will load a workspace and data.
 Run the script 'Guided-tutorials.Rmd' and Knit to make the slides!